Webinar Wrap-Up: Integrating Accessibility into the Development Process

 Dedicated Accessibility Sprints

-During development, you’ll want to break the process into small, incremental builds or sprints.
+During the development process, you’ll want to break the process into small, incremental builds or sprints.
 Within each sprint, your product features are going to be described by stories in the voice of the target user.
 During this process, you’ll want to identify the tasks to be implemented and tested for each sprint.

 There are some advantages and disadvantages to having a dedicated accessibility sprint.